allenai/allennlp/tutorials/getting_started/making_predictions_and_creating_a_demo.md

 Our JSON "visualization" is not particularly impressive.
 If you want to visualize model internals, with easy attention heat maps, you might want to look at our [how-to for visualizing model internals](../how_to/visualizing_model_internals.md).
-That how-to relies on installing `npm` and using react; if you want a simpler way of just using html and javascript (but with less hand-holding), keeping reading.
+That how-to relies on installing `npm` and using React; if you want a simpler way of just using HTML and JavaScript (but with less built-in functionality), keeping reading.

 We can customize it by putting our own `index.html` (and any other files we need) in some directory